 It’s easy to think in clear-cut terms.
 Something is either good or bad.
 Oftentimes, however, this is not the case.
 In terms of sun exposure, we may think that the sun is OK for people with dark skin, but people with light skin need to be careful.
 Or a little sun exposure is good, but a lot is bad.
 What you should realize is that the good comes with the bad—at the same time!
 The Vitamin D that you produce in the sun comes at a price: sun damage and more aging to your skin.
 You can’t separate the two.
 Similarly, getting some sun exposure for fun, or to positively influence your mood, or because it feels good, can’t be separated from the fact that ultraviolet radiation is continuously bombarding your exposed skin and eyes.
 It is perfectly acceptable to get some sun exposure; who could imagine a world in which we never went outside during the day without a blanket over our head?!
 But understand that any sun exposure comes at a price.
 The magnitude of that price is up to you.

 Sun exposure damages your skin, and every little bit adds up.
 Avoid sun exposure when you can, and use caution when you’re in the sun.
 Cover up, and wear a hat and sunglasses.
-If necessary, use a sunscreen lotion with zinc oxide and/or titanium dioxide and without other toxic chemicals.
+If necessary, use a sunscreen lotion with zinc oxide (and possibly titanium dioxide) and without other toxic chemicals.
 And consider taking ingredients that support your skin in the sun, such as those in an oral defense pill like Sunsafe Rx.